-- Globalization and Governance: available to students with a major or minor in Political Science in the Faculties of Arts or Science. - Middle Eastern and African Studies: available to all students, regardless of program or Faculty. - Peace and Post Conflict Studies: available to all students, regardless of program or Faculty. - Translation Studies: available to students with a major or minor in Chinese, French, German, Japanese, Spanish and Ukrainian in the Faculties of Arts or Science.
+Finance: available to students with a major in Economics in the Faculty of Arts.
+Globalization and Governance: available to students with a major or minor in Political Science in the Faculties of Arts or Science.

+Middle Eastern and African Studies: available to all students, regardless of program or Faculty.

+Peace and Post Conflict Studies: available to all students, regardless of program or Faculty.

+Translation Studies: available to students with a major or minor in Chinese, French, German, Japanese, Spanish and Ukrainian in the Faculties of Arts or Science.